Verification of the tenth-Order QED contribution to the anomalous magnetic moment of the electron from diagrams without fermion loops: numerical Integration

 We found that the difference between AHKN2020~\eqref{eq:AHKN2020} and Volkov2019 \eqref{eq:Volkov2019} originated almost entirely from one special group: the 98 diagrams containing a second-order self-energy subdiagram and no other self-energy subdiagrams.
 The differences listed in the fifth column of Table~\ref{table:X001} for these 98 diagrams add up to $+0.994\,(73)$, accounting for the 5$\sigma$ discrepancy.

 We focused on the 98 diagrams and initiated a new numerical evaluation of their finite magnetic moments, $\Delta M_{\mathcal{G}}$.
 All 98 integrals are defined within a twelve-dimensional unit hypercube.
+The Jacobian of a change of variables from fourteen Feynman parameters to twelve \textsf{VEGAS} variables served as a density function of Monte-Carlo integration, which was determined based on the structure of a diagram.
+The \textsf{VEGAS} variables were also \textit{stretched} to accelerate the convergence of the integrals \cite{Kinoshita:1990am}.
+For the new evaluation, the density functions remained the same as in the previous one, but the stretching parameters were slightly modified.

 The number of sampling points of \textsf{VEGAS} integration routine is $1\times 10^{10} \sim 4 \times 10^{10}$ depending on the complexity of a diagram.
 At each sampling point, the integrand is evaluated using double-double-precision real numbers to avoid round-off errors.
+Approximately $3.2 \times 10^7 $ core-hours were dedicated to the computations over the two different computer systems.
 The new values of the integrals are shown in Table~\ref{table:XB1B2} alongside the previous values used for AHKN2020~\eqref{eq:AHKN2020}.

 As shown in Table~\ref{table:XB1B2}, the old and new values of the 98 integrals are consistent with each other.
 However, 85 of the 98 integrals decrease in the new calculation resulting in a shift $-0.8032\,(717)$ for the sum of the 98 integrals.